 Many of our patients at Glamour Plastic Surgery and Med Spa express their frustration with threadlike spider veins in the legs or face that cause unsightly distraction from otherwise clear, healthy skin.
-Dr. Bachilo provides a variety of treatment options for these patients, to eliminate those unsightly veins and restore smooth, clear skin on the legs and thighs, as well as the facial region.
+Dr. Bachilo provides a variety of treatment options for these patients to eliminate those unsightly veins and restore smooth, clear skin on the legs and thighs, as well as the facial region.

 Spider veins are tiny thread-like veins that appear just beneath the surface of your skin and look like spider webs on your legs and/or face.
 They may be red, blue, or purple in color.
 Although spider veins are not typically painful, they may become raised to the touch.

-Spider veins are the result of circulatory issues in which certain valves interfere with the normal flow of blood through your veins.
-Under normal circumstances, valves in the circulatory system open to allow blood to pass through, then close to prevent the blood from traveling backward.
+Spider veins result from circulatory issues in which certain valves interfere with the normal flow of blood through your veins.
+Under normal circumstances, valves in the circulatory system open to allow blood to pass through, close to prevent the blood from traveling backward.
 When any of these valves stop functioning properly, blood may begin to travel backward through the vein.
 This causes the vein walls to weaken and allows the blood to pool in the vein, forming a dark web of blood that is visible beneath the surface of the skin.

 Experience the Glamour Difference

-While spider veins are not typically painful or dangerous, they may indicate that there is some trouble brewing in your circulatory system.
-There are some key signs to watch for if you have spider veins to make sure that they are not signaling a more serious underlying problem, such as a blood clot.
+While spider veins are not typically painful or dangerous, they may indicate some trouble brewing in your circulatory system.
+There are some key signs to watch for if you have spider veins to ensure that they are not signaling a more serious underlying problem, such as a blood clot.
 If you ever notice that your spider veins feel hot, swollen, or unusually red, you should schedule an appointment for an evaluation.
 If you experience pain in the leg, or skin discoloration surrounding the vein, you should probably be seen by a doctor to discount the possibility of an underlying blood clot or other problem.